 - Iceland: Iceland's same-sex marriage law took effect on June 27, 2010.

 - Argentina: Same-sex marriage in Argentina has been legal since July 22, 2010.
 Argentina was the first country in Latin America to allow same-sex marriage nationwide.

 - Denmark: On June 15, 2012, Denmark's gay-marriage law took effect.
-The country had been the first in the world to legally recognize same-sex couples through registered partnerships in 1989.
+The country was also the first in the world to legally recognize same-sex couples through registered partnerships, doing so in 1989.

-- Uruguay: On April 10, Uruguayan lawmakers voted to legalize gay marriage, becoming the second South American country to do so.
+- Uruguay: On April 10, 2013, Uruguayan lawmakers voted to legalize gay marriage, marking the second South American country to do so.

-- Britain: After a bill to legalize same-sex marriage cleared Parliament, Queen Elizabeth II signed off to make it official on July 17, and gay wedding ceremonies are expected to start in 2014.
+- Britain: After a bill to legalize same-sex marriage cleared Parliament, Queen Elizabeth II signed off to make it official on July 17, 2013.

 - Brazil: Same-sex marriage became a right in Brazil in May 2013, and Rio held the biggest-ever mass ceremony in Rio de Janeiro in December, when more than 100 gay couples said, "I do."

 - Scotland: On Feb.
 4, Scotland's same-sex marriage bill passed, and the first weddings are expected to take place in the Fall.